-The following data may be used as criteria for MID rule conditions; at least one condition is required for each MID rule:
+The following data is also used to define MID rules.
+During a scan, any of these attributes can be used as criteria for MID rule conditions; at least one condition is required for each MID rule:

 - File Path Pattern-File name or path to be considered for MID rule analysis; if path criteria are not met, the rule is skipped with no further processing (for example: .dll). - MD5 Digest-The MD5 digest of the file may be used as the most basic criteria, if the file has the following MD5 digest, then it is component Foo, version #.#.
 If the MD5 criteria are used, the search term and namespace conditions are not evaluated. - Search Terms-All of the specified search terms must exist in the file for this condition to evaluate to true. - Java Names-All of the specified Java names must exist in the file for this condition to evaluate to true.
-If a single package name is specified, the rule will match a java source file or class file that belongs to the specified package or package with the specified prefix (for example, com.foo will match any package that starts with com.foo).
-It will also match an archive file (.jar,.war,.ear,.zip)which contains a file that matches the package name.
-If multiple names are given, the rule will only match an archive file that contains all the specified packages.
+If a single package name is specified, the rule will match a Java source file or class file that belongs to the specified package or package with the specified prefix (for example, com.foo will match any package that starts with com.foo).
+It will also match an archive file (.jar,.war, .ear, .zip) that contains a file matching the package name.
+If multiple names are given, the rule will match only an archive file that contains all the specified packages.